mikeg631/mikeg631/Programming Language Concepts/C-like language using LLVM (OCAML)/README.txt

 ...
 No strings outside of functions
 No expressions or statements are allowed outside of functions. functions must be defined before use.
-A function can be call inside of itself.
+A function can be called inside of itself.
 Currently there is no mechanism to declare functions.
 A void main function should be included if you want any code to run.
 If a main function is not provided a main function will be defined, but it will be empty and effectively no code will run.
 Expressions must be terminated by semi-colon.
-Only one return statement and must be end at of function variables and functions must be lowercase
+Only one return statement allowed and it must be end at of function variables and functions must be lowercase
 Bool and string defined functions seem not to work.
 Mainly functions of int and double type are supported.
 Please don't use keywords outside of their intended use: